ABOUT THE CENTER

 The Center for Global Peace Journalism works with journalists, academics, and students worldwide to improve reporting about conflicts, social unrest, reconciliation, solutions, and peace.
 Through its courses, workshops, lectures, magazine, blog, and other resources, the Center encourages media to reject sensational and inflammatory reporting, and produce counter-narratives that offer a more nuanced view of those who are marginalized—ethnic/racial/religious minorities, women, youth, and migrants.

-The center launched 12 years ago as a unit within a university, but has since become an independent entity.
-The center partners on projects with and advises Making Peace Visible, which is dedicated to "igniting conversations" about how media cover peace and conflict.
+The center launched 12 years ago as an organization within a university.
+It has since become a unit within the peacebuilding organization Making Peace Visible, which is dedicated to "igniting conversations" about how media cover peace and conflict.

 The Peace Journalist is a semi-annual publication of the Center for Global Peace Journalism.
 It is the world's only regular publication dedicated to peace journalism.